-In addition you can also turn on the metered connection option in your Wi-Fi settings (if you are using the Wi-Fi connection on your PC), this could reduce ping/latency as well.
-Metered connection allows you to prevent background downloads, to turn the metered connection option on Windows 10 go to Settings, select "Network & Internet".
-Select "Wi-Fi" on the left pane and then click on "Advanced options".
-In Advanced options window find "Metered connection" and toggle the switch to "On" position under "Set as metered connection".
+In addition you can also turn on the metered connection option in Wi-Fi settings (if you are using the Wi-Fi connection on your PC) - this could also reduce ping/latency.
+Metered connection allows you to prevent background downloads.
+To turn the metered connection option on in Windows 10, go to Settings, select "Network & Internet".
+Select "Wi-Fi" on the left pane and then click "Advanced options".
+In the Advanced options window, find "Metered connection" and toggle the switch to "On" position under "Set as metered connection".

 Use Ethernet Connection

-Ethernet is a family of computer networking technologies commonly used in local area networks, metropolitan area networks and wide area networks.
-Wi-Fi is more convenient connection than Ethernet, but Ethernet has its advantages.
+Ethernet is a family of computer networking technologies commonly used in local area networks, metropolitan area networks, and wide area networks.
+Wi-Fi is a more convenient connection than Ethernet, but Ethernet has advantages.
 Ethernet is simply faster than Wi-Fi, and Wi-Fi increases latency/ping.
-If reducing latency as much as possible is your concern, then you should switch to Ethernet connection.
+If reducing latency as much as possible is your concern, switch to an Ethernet connection.
 Connecting to a device directly with Ethernet is the best way to ensure you have the lowest possible ping and a much more stable connection.

 Optimize Your Game Settings

-From a computer resource perspective, it is important to make sure that your game settings are optimized.
-Setting your graphics to maximum makes games more pleasant, but this also can impact framerates.
-It is important to make sure that your graphics card, RAM and your processor can support the settings you choose for the smoothest gaming experience.
+From a computer resource perspective, it is important to ensure that your game settings are optimized.
+Setting your graphics to maximum makes games more pleasant to view, but this also can impact framerates.
+It is important to ensure that the graphics card, RAM, and processor can support the settings you choose for the smoothest gaming experience.

 Check Which Apps Are Using Your Network Connection

-To check which apps are using your network connection you will need to use Task Manager, a system monitor program used to provide information about the processes and programs running on a computer, as well as the general status of the computer.
+To check which apps are using your network connection, use Task Manager - a system monitor program used to provide information about the processes and programs running on a computer, as well as the general status of the computer.
 Some implementations can also be used to terminate processes and programs, as well as change processes' priorities.
 To open it, press Ctrl + Shift +Esc on your keyboard or right-click on the Start menu and select "Task Manager" from the contextual menu.

-You will be automatically directed to the first Task Manager's tab called "Processes", where you will see a list of processes running on your system.
-Find "Network" section and select it, this will sort the processes list by network usage (processes using the most of the network resources will be shown at the top of the list).
-Select the process (or the processes) that is using your network and turn it off.
-To turn it off click the "End task" or right-click on the process and select "End task" from the contextual menu.
+You will be automatically directed to the first Task Manager tab called "Processes".
+Here, you will see a list of processes running on your system.
+Find "Network" section and select it.
+This will sort the processes list by network usage (processes using the most network resources will be shown at the top of the list).
+Select the process (or processes) that is using your network and turn it off by clicking "End task", or right-click on the process and select "End task" from the contextual menu.